 (Caution below: Learn the identifying features of a quality enzyme supplement for your pet.)

-Consistent postive reviews: Users reported less shedding, plus, better digestion, weight control, and immune function.
+Consistent postive reviews: Users reported less shedding, plus better digestion, weight management, and immune function.*

 Digestive enzymes for dogs are a healthy new trend in the dog nutrition market these days, and for good reason.
 But, you may ask, "Why do dogs need help with digestion?"